EduMIPS64/edumips64/docs/developer-guide.md

 An experimental web frontend, based on GWT, is being developed right now.
 Currently, only a prototype is available.
 The GWT code for it is in the `org.edumips64.client` package.
-The HTML file is at `src/main/java/org/edumips64/client/edumips64.html`.

-To work on it, run the `gwtDev` gradle target, which will fire up the GWT developer console for you.
-Once the console is available, you'll be given a local URL where the frontend will be available.

-Every time you change the GWT frontend, reloading that web page will cause the GWT console to recompile the code, thus allowing quick iteration on the web frontend code.

-The `war` task will compile the Java code to JS and copy the resulting JS, including the static resources needed for the prototype frontend, to the `build/gwt/war` directory.
+The GWT code runs as a Web Worker, to enable concurrency between UI interaction and the execution of the simulation steps.

+To compile it, run the `war` task.
+Then spin up a web server and browse to the `build/gwt/war/edumips64/` directory on the browser to interact with the web application.

+Open the browser's console because it contains lots of information about what's happening in the JS and Java code.

+If you change the Java code, you'll need to recompile it.
+If you change the HTML/CSS/JS, no recompilation is needed but you'll need to copy the contents of the `static` directory onto `build/gwt/war/edumips64`.
+This is done for you by the `war` task, but it's quicker to just copy it over or have a custom long-standing process that automatically copies the static files over there.

 ### Source code structure